spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 - A custom domain and the ability to update Domain Name System (DNS) records.
 You will need this to enable HTTPS encryption for Palette VerteX.

 - Access to the Palette Helm Charts.
-Refer to the [Access Palette VerteX](/vertex#accesspalettevertex) for instructions on how to request access to the Helm Chart
+Refer to the [Access Palette VerteX](/vertex#accesspalettevertex) for instructions on how to request access to the Helm Chart.